Paying for Your Bus Fare in London

 All 8,500 London buses (except heritage Routemaster buses) are low floor vehicles.
 Bus travel is free for wheelchair users.

 Low-floor buses enable all customers, including people using wheelchairs, people with baby buggies (prams/strollers), people with assistance dogs, and people with other mobility impairments to get on and off easily.
 Every bus also has a retractable ramp, which must be in full working order at all times.

 On all buses, there is room for one person using a wheelchair.
 Wheelchairs can be accommodated up to a size of 70cm wide (28 inches) by 120cm long (47 inches).
 Wheelchair users have priority over everyone else for use of the wheelchair space.
 There is no limit on the number of assistance dogs allowed on the bus, as long as there is space.

 Coaches are a great option for cheap travel to London from almost anywhere in the UK or Europe.
 Read about Coaches to London.

 2014: Year of the Bus

-Following the 150th anniversary of the Tube in 2013, 2014 will celebrate The Year of the Bus.
+Following the 150th anniversary of the Tube in 2013, in 2014 Transport for London is celebrating The Year of the Bus.
 This year marks the 60th birthday of the Routemaster bus and 100 years since London buses were sent to the Western Front to play a crucial role during the First World War.

 Look out for special events and exhibitions at venues such as the London Transport Museum commemorating the occasion throughout the year.